benBlueKeller/MIDIspread/README.md

   2. (Usage)[#usage]

 #Introduction
-  dataMidi turns a dataset into a midi file.
+  MIDIspread turns a dataset into a midi file.

   Currently it accesses a periodic table google sheet and makes an incredibly repetitive audio representation of periodic table table in midi.mid.